mathewrtaylor/PuffOfChats/ReadMe.md

 # PuffOfChats
+A Natural Language Processing function to allow you to scrub through predefined RSS feeds and scrape the <br>
-A function to allow for easy shaped wordcloud creation
+important content of several articles from several feeds for easy shaped wordcloud creation.

 ## Installation
 Clone to the directory of choice, then Pip install the requirements.txt